dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 ##### [MS in Learning and Organizational Change (MSLOC) Courses](https://www.sesp.northwestern.edu/masters-learning-and-organizational-change/curriculum.html)

 1. Read ["Policies and Procedures for non-MSLOC students to take MSLOC course"](https://northwestern.box.com/shared/static/tupdjs36s320xfp69gtp.pdf)
-2. Ask Kristin for the course syllabus.
+2. Ask the MSHE office for the course syllabus.
 Please note that the syllabi are intellectual property - please do not forward to others.
-3. If you want to take the course ask Kristin to contact the MSLOC program administrators to put you on the waitlist for the course.
+3. If you want to take the course ask the MSHE office to contact the MSLOC program administrators to put you on the waitlist for the course.
 4. You will be registered for the course one week before the class begins if the class is not full.